vaguilar/NeoPop-3DS/README.md

 ## Setup

-To compile, you'll need to devkitARM:
+To compile, you'll need to install devkitARM:
     http://devkitpro.org/wiki/Getting_Started/devkitARM

 To run, you'll need a 3DS that can run homebrew or use an emulator: